 Seniors with rheumatoid arthritis are often prescribed biologics to reduce inflammation and pain in their joints.
 Researchers at the University of Southampton have discovered the inflammation-reducing effects of biologics also have a positive effect on the brains of people with Alzheimer’s.
 The study revealed biologics were able to repair damage caused by beta-amyloid buildup in the brain.

 Keeping the mind active is another way to stave off the symptoms of Alzheimer’s.
 At Home Care Assistance, we offer a program called the Cognitive Therapeutics Method (CTM), which uses brain-boosting activities to help slow cognitive decline and delay the onset of dementia.
-For more information on CTM and the elder home care North Coast, NSW, families trust, call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a free in-home consultation.
+For more information on CTM and the elder home care North Coast, NSW, families trust, call one of our qualified Care Managers at (02) 6646 3527 to schedule a free in-home consultation.